Steps and Resources to Walk through the Transition and Divorce Process for the American Foreign Affairs Community

 Divorce within the Foreign Service community always involves legal challenges that can complicate the process, especially when there are children involved.
 Relocation, when a trailing spouse wants to return home with the children, often with no moral or financial support from their spouse–a commissioned officer–is always a challenge.
 Every year, Foreign Service spouses reach out to AAFSW for help in a situation of crisis, usually during a separation or divorce.
 Some American and foreign-born spouses find themselves under unforeseen and appalling situations of abandonment, with their family and friends spread out within the U.S. or abroad, preventing them from receiving any financial or moral support.

-While there is no specific data on divorce rate within the Foreign Service community, AAFSW notes that more families have been looking into separation or divorce in recent years, often under dire circumstances for the trailing spouse and children.
-Without their extended family or friends around, families and couples tend to deal with unique relationship stresses living overseas, needing to re-engineer their personality or life to adjust to local contexts.
-Moving to a new environment and the pressures that come with leaving one’s support network at home can put a strain on marriages.
+With no specific data on the divorce rate within the foreign affairs community or from the Department of State, AAFSW notes more families are going through difficult separation or divorce, often under dire circumstances for some employees, spouses, and their children.
+Families and couples tend to deal with unique relationship stresses living overseas, needing to re-engineer their personality or life to adjust to local contexts.
+Moving to an unfamiliar environment and the pressures that come from leaving one’s support network – friends and family members – back home can put a strain on marriages.

-Under the leadership of Lara Center, AAFSW President, Sheila Switzer, AAFSW Foreign-Born Spouse State Liaison, Dr. Joanna Athanasopoulos Owen, AAFSW President Emeritus, and under a strict rule of confidentiality, spouses are encouraged to reach out to AAFSW and Celine Erickson, Spouses in Transition Chair, when in situation of distress, usually during a separation or divorce, to find support navigating through these challenging transitions.
+Under a strict rule of confidentiality, spouses and employees are encouraged to reach out to AAFSW and the Spouses in Transition Chair, when in a situation of distress, to find support navigating through these challenging transitions.

-Please find attached useful links, including the “Divorce and the Foreign Service” handbook.
+Please find below useful links, including the “Divorce and the Foreign Service” handbook.

 Best of luck,